nuuuwan/news_lk3_data/README.md

 *2025-09-10 14:55:00* · [`adaderanalk`](https://www.adaderana.lk/news/112357/owner-of-bus-involved-in-fatal-ella-crash-granted-bail) · `en`

-The owner of the bus that caused the death of 15 persons in Ella, who was arrested for negligence in proper maintenance of the bus, has been granted bail by the Bandarawela Magistrate’s Court.
+The owner of the bus involved in the recent fatal accident on the Ella-Wellawaya road who was arrested yesterday, has been granted bail, Ada Derana reporter said.

+He was released on two surety bails of Rs.
+1 million each and a personal bail of Rs.
+50,000.

+Ella Police arrested the owner for negligence in the proper maintenance of the vehicle, which led to the deaths of 15 people.

+The accident occurred on Thursday night (04) near the 24th milepost on the Ella–Wellawaya road, when a bus veered off the road and plunged into a precipice, resulting in the deaths of 15 individuals and injuries to 17 others.

+Investigations are now underway to determine whether he had consumed any intoxicating substances prior to the crash.

+Of those who died, 12 were employees of the Tangalle Municipal Council.

 ◼️